 Doug: your presentation suggested that TimeSeries did not have to have constant sky position.
 Was this intentional?
 I'm not sure if we want to get into moving objects at this stage...
-[DT] For general time series we probably want to allow the object position to vary in each measurement, but we can omit this feature for this version.

 4.2 Spectral coordinate

 Astronomers use a number of different spectral coordinates to label the electromagnetic spectrum.
 The cases enumerated by Greisen et al. (2003) are listed below with their UCDs.